-To analyse the Twitter discourse on wind power generation, we applied EDHECinfra & Private Assets' Sector and ESG Dictionaries1 to identify relevant tweets that discuss onshore and offshore wind power generation in an ESG context (eg, environmental impacts, noise pollution, waste management, working conditions).
-We used the Twitter API to collect tweets in English between January 2013 and March 2023 from users residing in the US (n = 57,651) and UK (n = 31,048).
+To analyze the Twitter discourse on wind power generation, we applied EDHECinfra & Private Assets' Sector and ESG Dictionaries1 to identify relevant tweets that discuss on- and off-shore wind power generation in an ESG context (e.g., environmental impacts, noise pollution, waste management, working conditions, etc.).
+We used the Twitter API to collect tweets in English between January 2013 and March 2023 from users residing in the United States (n = 57,651) and the United Kingdom (n = 31,048).